 Officer Military Ranks

 Officer ranks in the United States military consist of commissioned officers and warrant officers.
 The commissioned ranks are the highest in the military.
 These officers hold presidential commissions and are confirmed at their ranks by the Senate.
-Army, Air Force and Marine Corps officers are called company grade officers in the pay grades of O-1 to O-3, field grade officers in pay grades O-4 to O-6 and general officers in pay grades O-7 and higher.
+Army, Air Force, Marine Corps and Space Corps officers are called company grade officers in the pay grades of O-1 to O-3, field grade officers in pay grades O-4 to O-6 and general officers in pay grades O-7 and higher.
 The equivalent officer groupings in the Navy are called junior grade, mid-grade and flag.

 Naval officers wear distinctively different rank devices depending upon the uniform they’re wearing.
 The three basic uniforms and rank devices used are: khakis, collar insignia pins; whites, stripes on shoulder boards; and blues, stripes sewn on the lower coat sleeves.